Knish: Etymology

+or from German 'knītsch', knitschеl, knīst.
+Zygmunt Gloger's Encyklopedia staropolska [Old Polish Encyclopedia] (1900) seconds the German origin:

+Grimm's German dictionary lists other spellings of the word knischen: *knitschen*, *knüschen*, *knisten*, *knüsten*, *knitschen*, *knüssen*, *knauzen*.
+It was borrowed into Yiddish from Polish as קניש, and in English it was borrowed from Yiddish.

-In Ukraine and other Eastern European countries
+In Poland, Ukraine and Belarus

+The multi-ethnic and multi-confessional Polish–Lithuanian Commonwealth ensured mutual influence of the cultures in the lands of Central and Eastern Europe it covered: Polish, Ukrainian, Lithuanian, Belarusian, Jewish, and Russian cultures.

 The ancestor of the knish was a medieval fried vegetable patty or fritter; eventually, it became a stuffed item.
-In Ukraine, the knysh evolved into a filled yeasted bun, and today it is usually sweet rather than savoury; the Russian cousin to the Jewish knish is the pirozhok (пирожóк, plural пирожки́).
+In Ukraine, the knysh evolved into a filled yeasted bun, and today it is usually sweet rather than savoury; the Russian cousin to the knish is the pirozhok (пирожóк, plural пирожки́).
 The traditional food spread to neighbouring countries, migration from which helped spread the food further.
 Knishes began to be baked (rather than fried) around the same time the potato was popularized in Eastern Europe, and the dough wrapper gradually became more like a pastry than bread.

 The traditional Ukrainian knysh could be made both with and without a filling.
 In Volhynia, a special kind of knysh would be baked before Christmas and decorated with crosses or other symbolic figures, playing an important part in festivities.
 On Christmas Eve, a knysh was used to meet the guests and accompanied kutia, the traditional festive food.
 One or several knyshes would be put near a didukh, where they remained for two weeks until the end of the holidays.
 During Epiphany, it would be used as an attribute of the blessing ceremony by the head of the household.
 Afterward, a knysh would be given to a priest or shared between the family, with the crust being fed to a cow or other household animals, as it was considered to possess its own "soul".
 In parts of Ukraine, knyshes would also be baked in memory of a deceased person and brought to churches during wake ceremonies, as well as on memorial days.
 Small varieties of knysh made from sweet dough would also be given to children singing carols (shchedrivky) on New Year's Eve.